 Our Friendly Turntable Help Guide

-In the market for a new turntable?
-If you're feeling baffled by the huge array of options, start here to determine the turntable that is right for you.
+Are you in the market for a new turntable?
+If you're feeling baffled by the huge array of options, keep reading to determine what kind of turntable is right for you.

-Records are a wonderful way to listen to music.
-The entire experience from buying records to sitting down and enjoying them, involves a lot more deliberate thought than mindlessly streaming the latest pop tunes.
+Records are a wonderful way to listen to music, from selecting the individual records, setting up your turntable, and finally sitting down and enjoying the sound.
+The entire experience involves a lot more deliberate thought than simply streaming the latest tunes.
 Putting a little energy and love into listening to records can be one of the most rewarding experiences out there.

-Buying a solid, nice sounding turntable is an investment in your future.
-You will find years of enjoyment, if you look after your turntable, so choose wisely.
+Buying a good-quality turntable is an investment in your future.
+You will find years of enjoyment if you look after it carefully, so choose wisely.

 A few of the options we have in store: